cap-js/mcp-server/README.md

 This tool uses vector embeddings to search through preprocessed CAP documentation content stored locally.
 The process works as follows:

-1. **Pre-processing**: CAP documentation is chunked into semantic sections and converted to vector embeddings using a local embedding model
+1. **Pre-processing**: CAP documentation is chunked into semantic sections and converted to vector embeddings using a local embedding model.
-2. **Query processing**: Your search query is also converted to an embedding vector
+2. **Query processing**: Your search query is also converted to an embedding vector.
-3. **Similarity search**: The system finds documentation chunks with the highest semantic similarity to your query
+3. **Similarity search**: The system finds documentation chunks with the highest semantic similarity to your query.

 This approach enables semantic search - you can find relevant documentation even when your query doesn't contain exact keywords from the docs.

 ## Support, Feedback, Contributing

-This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/cap-js/mcp-server/issues).
+This project is open to feature requests/suggestions, bug reports, and so on, via [GitHub issues](https://github.com/cap-js/mcp-server/issues).
 Contribution and feedback are encouraged and always welcome.
 For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).

 ## Security / Disclosure

 If you find any bug that may be a security problem, please follow our instructions at [in our security policy](https://github.com/cap-js/mcp-server/security/policy) on how to report it.
-Please do not create GitHub issues for security-related doubts or problems.
+Please don't create GitHub issues for security-related doubts or problems.

 ## Code of Conduct